seiberspace/rep-rev/README.md

 const items = JSON.parse(text, transformer.revive);
 ```

 That's it.
-The default-transformer collection has built-in rep-revs for `Map`, `Set` and
+The default transformer collection has built-in rep-revs for `Map`, `Set` and
 `Date`.

-All of these are transformed through an `InstanceRepRev` which creates an
+All of these are transformed through an `InstanceRepRev` which creates / parses
-intermediate format for the resulting JSON.
-E.g. a `Date` becomes:
+an intermediate format for the resulting JSON.
+E.g. a `replaced()`d `Date` becomes:

 ```json
 {